Poojitha2916/New-Moodify/README.md

 ---

 💡 Features
-Choose your mood (Happy, Sad, Energetic, Relaxed) with one click
+-Choose your mood (Happy, Sad, Energetic, Relaxed) with one click

-Instantly see a customized music recommendation
+-Instantly see a customized music recommendation

 Clean and responsive layout using Bootstrap

 Simple to use, no sign-up or installation needed

+---

 🛠️ Technologies Used
 HTML5